lazarusA/JuliaDocs/docs/manual/code-loading.md

 Since the decentralized naming problem is somewhat abstract, it may help to walk through a concrete scenario to understand the issue.
 Suppose you&#39;re developing an application called `App`, which uses two packages: `Pub` and  `Priv`. `Priv` is a private package that you created, whereas `Pub` is a public package that you use but don&#39;t control.
 When you created `Priv`, there was no public package by the name `Priv`.
 Subsequently, however, an unrelated package also named `Priv` has been published and become popular.
 In fact, the `Pub` package has started to use it.
 Therefore, when you next upgrade `Pub` to get the latest bug fixes and features, `App` will end up depending on two different packages named `Priv`—through no action of yours other than upgrading. `App` has a direct dependency on your private `Priv` package, and an indirect dependency, through `Pub`, on the new public `Priv` package.
 Since these two `Priv` packages are different but are both required for `App` to continue working correctly, the expression `import Priv` must refer to different `Priv` packages depending on whether it occurs in `App`&#39;s code or in `Pub`&#39;s code.
 To handle this, Julia&#39;s package loading mechanism distinguishes the two `Priv` packages by their UUID and picks the correct one based on its context (the module that called `import`).
 How this distinction works is determined by environments, as explained in the following sections.

-## Environments {#Environments}
+## Environments

 An _environment_ determines what `import X` and `using X` mean in various code contexts and what files these statements cause to be loaded.
 Julia understands two kinds of environments:
 1. **A project environment** is a directory with a project file and an optional manifest file, and forms an _explicit environment_.
 The project file determines what the names and identities of the direct dependencies of a project are.
 The manifest file, if present, gives a complete dependency graph, including all direct and indirect dependencies, exact versions of each dependency, and sufficient information to locate and load the correct version.

-1. **A package directory** is a directory containing the source trees of a set of packages as subdirectories, and forms an _implicit environment_.
+2. **A package directory** is a directory containing the source trees of a set of packages as subdirectories, and forms an _implicit environment_.
 If `X` is a subdirectory of a package directory and `X/src/X.jl` exists, then the package `X` is available in the package directory environment and `X/src/X.jl` is the source file by which it is loaded.

 These can be intermixed to create **a stacked environment**: an ordered set of project environments and package directories, overlaid to make a single composite environment.
 The precedence and visibility rules then combine to determine which packages are available and where they get loaded from.
 Julia&#39;s load path forms a stacked environment, for example.